 My second novel, The Gift, is the story of Jenna who after receiving a heart transplant has strange dreams and memories and becomes convinced her donor didn’t really die in an accident.
 The Gift was published in December and was also a No.1 Bestseller.

-Being an author is incredibly hard work, not only the writing, but the marketing and the research.
+Being an author is incredibly hard work, not only the writing but the marketing and the research.
 Suffering from chronic pain means I get very tired and like any other working mum it can be a juggling act but I feel incredibly grateful every day that I’ve managed to turn my hobby into a career.
 More important than the sales and awards though was the look of pride on my children’s faces at my book launch.
-It’s been a tough ten years but life has a way of turning round when you least expect it and I finally feel excited about the future again.
+It’s been a tough ten years but life has a way of turning around when you least expect it and I finally feel excited about the future again.